 About Us

 Our dog park is under the stewardship of Friends of Western Gateway Dog Park, a non-profit 501(c)3 California corporation.
-It is comprised entirely of volunteers who have created and continue to maintain an enjoyable meeting place for pets and their owners in and around Penn Valley.
+It is comprised entirely of volunteers who continue to maintain an enjoyable meeting place for pets and their owners in and around Penn Valley.

 In 2008, the Western Gateway Park and Recreation District approved plans to build a dog park on the abandoned horse arena grounds inside Western Gateway Park.
 Major funding for those capital improvements was received from the Bear Yuba Land Trust (Al Salter Fund for Animals) and the McBeth Foundation.

-We have a memorandum of understanding with the Western Gateway Park Board to maintain everything that is part of the dog park, and they (WG Park Board) provide dog waste bags, handle trash removal, and maintain the restroom facility.
-They also help with other matters where possible.
+We have a memorandum of understanding (MOU) with the Western Gateway Park (WGP) to maintain everything that is part of the dog park.
+In return, the WGP provides the dog park with waste bags, handles trash removal, and maintains the restroom facility.
+We have a wonderful relationship with the WGP board and staff.

-We don't receive direct funding through county taxes, so future improvements and maintenance rely on volunteer help, association memberships, and private donations.
+We do NOT receive direct funding through county taxes, so future improvements and maintenance rely on volunteer help, association memberships and private donations.
 That is why we need your annual support!

 If you enjoy coming here, please tell your friends.
 We always like to see new faces and happy dogs!